Shaumik-Ashraf/BiosystemsProject/README.md

 			bigger this number is, the exponentially larger the loading time.
-Too high of a number may improve search results but will exponentially increase search time. verbose -> prints detailed output on what the program is doing, either True/False
+Too high of a number may improve search results but will exponentially increase search time. verbose -> prints detailed output on what the program is doing, either True/False solve-gibbs -> if true will solve attempt to find Gibbs Free Energy

 	See https://kegg.jp for more information on KEGG.
 ```

 ## License
  This project is under the MIT License.
-See LICENSE.txt for more details.
+See [LICENSE.txt](https://github.com/Shaumik-Ashraf/BiosystemsProject/blob/master/LICENSE.txt) for more details.

 ## Possible Future Improvements
  It is unknown if this project will remain under active developement/support in the future, but